-Marathon pacing tip 2: wearable tech
+Perfect marathon pacing tip 2: Wearable tech

 Batteries can fail, GPS tracking can be lost, and distances are not 100% accurate (this is why all marathon major courses are still measured by a man on a bicycle with a mechanical clicker calibrated to the front wheel).

 Plus in a major city marathon it’s rarely possible to run the racing line, so although you end up running further, unfortunately no-one moves the finish line towards you.